-The signals in "effect" can be output or local signals.
-Local signals are often used for synchronization [in Counter, c1 is emitted every other occurrence of T. c1 triggers a preemption of the middle constellation in Counter].
+The signals in "effect" can be output or local events.
+Local events are often used for synchronization [in Counter, cl is emitted every other occurrence of T. cl triggers a preemption of the middle constellation in Counter].

 4.4 Speed Controller